robinrendle/aeve/draft.md

 Barreling through a mountain path Aeve kept one eye on the road and another on the sky above – she couldn’t see the stars!
 And in Kenya you could *always* see them, they were unavoidable features of the landscape; the nightsky was so clear that describing it as 'full of stars' was perhaps an insult.
 Aeve believed it looked much more like an alien city hovering above the desert sky, a fractured metropolis made up of billions of little bulbs, fractals awaiting someone to trace lines between them.

 “Come on, you useless bastard!
+COME ON!” the clouds above, if there were any clouds above in the darkness, were unmoved by her screams and taunts.

-COME ON!” she stretched her neck around the sky and couldn’t focus properly – were the stars there or was she simply exhausted?
+She stretched her neck around the sky and couldn’t focus properly – were the stars there or was she simply exhausted?

 Half the stars were invisible but.